Madame Tussauds heads to Beijing as Merlin expands

-LONDON Madame Tussauds waxworks is coming to Beijing while Dubai will get a Legoland theme park under an international expansion drive by Britain's Merlin Entertainments (MERL.L), which announced its maiden results as a listed company on Thursday.
+LONDON Madame Tussauds waxworks is coming to Beijing while Dubai will get a Legoland theme park under an international expansion drive by Britain's Merlin Entertainments, which announced its maiden results as a listed company on Thursday.

-Merlin, the world's second-biggest operator of visitor attractions behind Walt Disney (DIS.N), currently makes over 60 percent of its revenue in Britain and continental Europe.
+Merlin, the world's second-biggest operator of visitor attractions behind Walt Disney, currently makes over 60 percent of its revenue in Britain and continental Europe.

 It wants to change that to a third for each of Europe, the Americas and the Asia Pacific over the longer term, by filling what it believes is a gap in the market in North America and tapping the growing middle-classes of emerging markets.